 #10 Are you using an IUD?

 IUD’s, while a very popular form of birth control, can cause acne.
 This is listed as a side effect of IUD’s containing progesterone, specifically Mirena, Skyla and possibly Liletta.
 The IUD releases progestin into the body, and this is converted into progesterone.
 This, then, turns into various types of testosterone.
 These hormones can overstimulate oil glands.
 When oil mixes with dead cells in the pore lining, this can trigger acne.
 This is particularly a cause of cystic acne—the hard, painful bumps that develop deep within the skin and can linger for weeks.
+Read how this client got rid of hormonal breakouts caused by an IUD.

 Pro Tip: Since the underlying cause of IUD-induced breakouts is a hormonal imbalance, it’s best to consult with your physician.
 He or she can help you explore the possibility of starting some hormone-regulating medications to counteract the testosterone.
 Some people see an improvement from a medication known as Spirolactone.
 It was originally developed as a diuretic to treat high blood pressure, but it’s now being prescribed off-label for improving adult acne in women.
 It works by blocking androgen hormones from stimulating oil glands.
 Another option is to prescribe a patch that releases a small amount of estrogen.
 If need be, some people simply have the IUD removed.